12 min read

-Mohamed Bahe.
+Mohamed Bahi.
 (Photo: Zainab Iqbal/Bklyner)

-Bahe, a bald man (by choice) with a beard and glasses, was born in Algeria.
+Bahi, a bald man (by choice) with a beard and glasses, was born in Algeria.
 He came to the US in 1993 when he was just nine years old.
 At the time, there was a civil war happening in the country and it was not safe.
-Bahe’s family had applied for visas for the US and for Belgium, where his uncles lived, and had decided that whichever visa came first, that is where they’d go.
+Bahi’s family had applied for visas for the US and for Belgium, where his uncles lived, and had decided that whichever visa came first, that is where they’d go.

 To New York it was.
 Then 9/11 happened.